SmithCollege/a2-caesar-cipher-dg/README.md

 What was your favorite part of this assignment?

 What was most challenging about this assignment?
+I couldn't figure out how to get the tests working at first.
+Once I did, I had to change something for each one.
+Then for the integer array, the resulting array kept being set to [null, null, null, null, null, 0, 1, 2, 3, 4] for the final DynamicArray test - I realized that it wasn't running the entire for loop because my initial value already started at false because I used the wrong numbers.

 General comments on your experience with this assignment: